 Graphic Design Studio I

-Introduction to basic visual communications in the field of graphic design.
+This course is an introduction to basic visual communications in the field of graphic design.
 Lectures will cover graphic design topics and information ranging from typographic terminology and design principles to methods of visual organization.
 Assignments will be undertaken in the studio where hands-on introduction to graphic design studio skills and practices will occur.
 Through formal studies and perceptual understanding, including aesthetics, graphic form and structure, concept development problems and visual organization, students will design solutions to visual communication problems.
 Assignments will explore aspects of graphic imagery, typography, hierarchy, and layout.
 Students will refine their computer skills through applications requiring digital formats.
-(Prerequisites: FDTN-111 and FDTN-121 or equivalent courses.)
-Studio 5 (Spring, Summer).
+(This course is restricted to GRDE-BFA or VISMEDIA-BFA Major students.)
+Lab 5 (Spring, Summer).

 This course will introduce the concepts, principles and techniques of motion design and animation.
-Topics covered are planning and organization methods in the form of storyboards, kinetics, animation principles, sequencing, composition, visual variables, and forms of narrative storytelling.
+Topics covered are planning and organization methods in the form of storyboards, animatics, kinetics, animation principles, sequencing, composition, visual variables, and forms of narrative storytelling.
 Focus is on the integration of time and media, such as illustration, photography, video, audio, animation and type, to communicate a moving message.
 This course will emphasize design from a problem-solving point of view and explores the production-timeline.
-(Prerequisites: FDTN-111 and FDTN-121 or equivalent courses.)
-Lab 6 (Spring, Summer).
+(This course is restricted to GRDE-BFA or VISMEDIA-BFA Major students.)
+Lab 5 (Spring).

 RIT 365: RIT Connections